 1. Have a Solid Online Presence

 To be recognized when you contact an influential blog is one of the biggest leverages that you can have in the marketing world.
 The more they know you, the more probable it is that they’re going to provide a response to your query.
-But the question is, how to create that presence?
+But the question is, how do you create that presence?

 For example, Twitter is the place where we get the most engagement for our blog and where we can leverage more outreach opportunities.

-If you want to be recognized online, you must realize that the Internet never sleeps.
-Once you start with social media and community engagement, you need to stay consistent, engage regularly and provide value to your audience.
+If you want to be recognized online, you must realize that the internet never sleeps.
+Once you start with social media and community engagement, you need to stay consistent, engage regularly, and provide value to your audience.
 This is what credible influencers and publications seek and value in a contributor, an established online presence and value.

 However, being known doesn’t happen overnight.
 Keep participating in social media, communities, and forums.
-Talk about your niche, solve people’s problems and learn from the feedback.
+Talk about your niche, solve people’s problems, and learn from the feedback.
 You can even mention valuable discussions when you perform the outreach to make your knowledge and expertise visible and create more context.

 2. Write Captivating Emails